MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-node-sign-in-edit-profile.md

 - Complete the steps in [Sign in users in a sample Node.js web app](sample-web-app-node-sign-in.md) article.
 This article shows you how to sign in users by using a sample Node.js web app.

-## Register and configure edit profile service app
+## Register and configure EditProfileService app

-In this step, you register the edit profile service (the API app) app, which provides a mechanism to protect the edit profile operation by requiring MFA.
+In this step, you register the EditProfileService app (the API app) app, which provides a mechanism to protect the edit profile operation by requiring MFA.

-### Register edit profile service app
+### Register EditProfileService app

 [!INCLUDE [active-directory-b2c-app-integration-add-user-flow](./includes/register-app/register-mfa-api-app.md)]

-### Configure edit profile service API scopes
+### Configure EditProfileService app API scopes

-The edit profile service needs to expose permissions, which a client needs to acquire for calling the API:
+The EditProfileService app needs to expose permissions, which a client needs to acquire for calling the API:

 [!INCLUDE [active-directory-b2c-app-integration-add-user-flow](./includes/register-app/add-api-mfa-scopes.md)]